GridTools/gt4py/CODING_GUIDELINES.md

 6. Public constant and typing definitions.
 7. Module contents organized in a meaningful way for reading and understanding the module, usually defining functions before classes.

 Try to keep sections and items within sections ordered logically, adding comments to make it explicit if needed (also in configuration files).
-If there is not only one evident logical order, just pick one or use alphabetical order.
+If there is not one single evident logical order, just pick the order you consider best or use alphabetical order.

 ## Testing

 Testing components is a critical part of a software development project.
 We follow standard practices of software development and write unit, integration and regression tests.
-Note that even [doctests][doctest] are great for documentation purposes, they are not a replacement for proper unit tests.
+Note that even [doctests][doctest] are great for documentation purposes, they lack many features and are not easy to debug.
+Hence, they should not be used as replacement for proper unit tests except for trivial cases.

 TODO: add test conventions
 <!--
 TODO: add test conventions: